firasuke/DOTSLASHLINUX/content/post/2017-09-06-The-Linux-Kernel-Configuration-Guide-Part-7.md

 Choice:     built-in <*>

-Reason:     I'm building the kernel for my laptop which switches between A/C and battery
+Reason:     It's highly recommended that you include this option in your kernel
-            so yeah I need this option.
+            if you're building the kernel for a laptop which switches between A/C and battery.

             You can safely exclude this option along with CONFIG_ACPI_BATTERY if you're building the kernel for a desktop.